eikek/publet-plantuml/src/main/resources/org/eknet/publet/plantuml/doc/plantuml.md

 ## PlantUML Extension

-This extension adds a [plantuml](http://plantuml.sourceforge.net/) macro for markdown.
+This extension adds a [plantuml](http://plantuml.sourceforge.net/) macro to markdown.
 It translates your plantuml diagrams to images.

 ### Prerequisites